bahadur-o/first-ocr/readme.md

 ## Dependacies

-tesseract-ocr library need to be installed on server.
+`tesseract-ocr` library need to be installed on your server.

 ### command for installing tesseract-ocr:
 ```